anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #stat_req title='Example of registrar-agent request of pledge-status using status-type bootstrap' artwork-align="left"}

-If the pledge receives the plegde-status request with status-type "bootstrap" it SHALL react with a status response message based on the telemetry information described in section {{exchanges_uc2_3}}.
+If the pledge receives the pledge-status request with status-type "bootstrap" it SHALL react with a status response message based on the telemetry information described in section {{exchanges_uc2_3}}.

 The pledge-status response Content-Type header is `application/jose+json`.